Current events

 I first grabbed Skiena's book and the accompanying online lectures as my main learning resources, but I abandoned them right before the graph algorithms in favor of other materials I'd found that I liked more: Sedgewick's book and his coursera courses (part 1 and part 2).

-By far the most challenging aspect of learning algorithms was understanding the performance analyses, involving order of growth and mathematical proofs (and some advanced graph and string related algorithms 😭).
+By far the most challenging aspect of learning algorithms was understanding theoretical performance analyses, involving order of growth and mathematical proofs (and some advanced graph and string related algorithms..).

 I cannot say that I understood everything covered in the book and the courses very well (in fact, far from it.
 It feels like I'm already forgetting half of what I learned), but at the end of the day, I'm glad that I took time to learn the subject at least this once.